 Shelly Bryant divides her year between Shanghai and Singapore, working as a teacher, writer, researcher, and translator.
-She is the author of five volumes of poetry, Cyborg Chimera, Under the Ash, Voices of the Elders, Harps Upon Willows, and The Lined Palm, and two travel guides, one to the city of Suzhou entitled Suzhou Basics, and another co-authored with Nick Land and Lily Sun, entitled Open Door Guide to Shanghai.
-She also translated Sheng Keyi’s novels Northern Girls and Fields of White for Penguin Books, and Death Fugue for Giramondo Press, Chew Kok Chang’s short story collection Other Cities, Other Lives for Epigram Books in Singapore, and Li Na’s memoir, My Life, for Penguin Books.
+She is the author of five volumes of poetry, Cyborg Chimera, Under the Ash, Voices of the Elders, Harps Upon Willows, The Lined Palm, and Pine the Passing, and two travel guides, one to the city of Suzhou entitled Suzhou Basics, and another co-authored with Nick Land and Lily Sun, entitled Open Door Guide to Shanghai.
+She also translated Sheng Keyi’s novels Northern Girls and Fields of White for Penguin Books, and Death Fugue for Giramondo Press, Chew Kok Chang’s short story collection Other Cities, Other Lives and You Jin’s collection of travel essays In Time, Out of Place for Epigram Books in Singapore, and Li Na’s memoir, My Life, for Penguin Books.
 She also edited a collection of speculative poetry, A Demon in My View.
 Her poetry has appeared in journals, magazines, and websites around the world, as well as in several art exhibitions, including dark ’til dawn, Things Disappear, and Studio White • Exhibition 2011.

 Shelly’s upcoming works include Unnatural Selection, a new poetry collection with Math Paper Press, a book on Chinese gardens for the RAS monograph series (in conjunction with Hong Kong University Press), and translations of Fan Wen’s Land of Mercy and a collection of travel essays by You Jin.

 Her poetry collections are available at the Alban Lake website.